Projeto-Pindorama/copacabana/docs/docs/intro/prologue.md

-are crap, probably made by a millennial who didn't ever coded something relevant or useful in his life or by a 30 year old man that lives in his mother's house, has autism, is unemployed, reads and repeats Nietzche and only do shitty theorical C programs to prove himself as an "intellectual"*** --- after all, it's really easy to belittle an entire team's work of weeks, months or even years (like what was done with BSD communities) when you don't do anything by yourself, not even saying exactly what's wrong with who you're criticizing or just making fun of.
+are crap, probably made by a millennial who didn't ever coded something relevant or useful in his life or by a 30 year old man that lives in his mother's house, has autism, is unemployed, reads and repeats Nietzche and only do shitty theorical C programs to prove himself as an "intellectual"*** --- ==after all, it's really easy to belittle an entire team's work of weeks, months or even years (like what was done with BSD communities on 4chan in 2020) when you don't do anything by yourself, not even saying exactly what's wrong with who you're criticizing or just making fun of==.

-"Well, competition and discussions are always good in the end", people usually say.
+"Well, in the end, competition and discussions are always good", people usually say.
-Well, they'd be completely right... if at least one of we two were at commmitted to learn at least the basic differences between X, Y, W and Z and how to in fact use them before switching; which didn't happened, mostly because of the effects caused by the COVID-19 social isolation, that include ==depression==; obviously, it wasn't only the pandemic that made us sick, ==it was also immaturity from both sides== and the World, in general, was mentally sick, suffering from an "Internet overdose", a post-Enlightenment, where everything is a "shitpost" or "meme", fueled by a shitty nihilism (maybe this is pleonasm, but anyway).
+Well, they'd be completely right... if at least one of we two were at commmitted to learn at least the basic differences between X, Y, W and Z and how to in fact use them before switching; which didn't happened, mostly because of the effects caused by the COVID-19 social isolation, that include ==depression==.
+Obviously, it wasn't only the pandemic that made us sick, ==it was also immaturity from both sides== and the World, in general, was mentally sick --- suffering from an "Internet overdose", a post-Enlightenment, where everything is a "shitpost" or "meme", fueled by a shitty nihilism (maybe this is pleonasm, but anyway).
 Has humanity got worse?
 No, it just took the wrong path, we can and will fix it.